Parking: Parking lots and garages

 Parking lots (or car parks) generally come in either a structured or surface regime.

 Structured regimes are buildings in which vehicles can be parked, including multi-storey parking garages, underground parking or a hybrid of the two.
 Such structures may be incorporated into a wider structure.

 In the U.S., after the first public parking garage for motor vehicles was opened in Boston, May 24, 1898, livery stables in urban centers began to be converted into garages.
 In cities of the Eastern US, many former livery stables, with lifts for carriages, continue to operate as garages today.

 Surface regimes involve using a clear lot to provide a single level of parking.
 This may be a stand-alone car park or located around a building.

 There is a wide international vocabulary for multi-storey parking garages.
 In the Midwestern United States, they are known as parking ramp.
 In the United Kingdom, they are known as multi-storey car parks.
 In the Western US, they are called parking structures.
 In New Zealand, they are known as parking buildings.
 In Canada and South Africa, they are known as parkades.

 Fringe parking

-Fringe parking is an area for parking usually located outside the central business district and most often used by suburban residents who work or shop downtown.
+Fringe parking is an area designated for parking, typically located on the outskirts of a central business district (CBD) or just outside a city centre.
+It is primarily used by suburban residents who commute to urban areas for work, shopping, or other activities.

+These parking areas help reduce congestion in downtown areas by encouraging park-and-ride systems, where commuters leave their vehicles in fringe car parking lots and continue their journey using public transport, shuttles, or walking routes.